 The purpose of the Corrosion Engineering Division is to provide an informal forum for the exchange of ideas and information pertaining to Corrosion Engineering issues.
 More specifically the benefits of the CED to its members include:

-- a forum to facilitate the exchange of information and experience.
+- A forum to facilitate the exchange of information and experience.

-- The activities will be driven by the needs of the members, who can be drawn from across the spectrum of member organisations (i.e. industry, academia, research organisations, etc.).
+Activities are driven by the needs of the members, who can be drawn from across the spectrum of member organisations (i.e. industry, academia, research organisations, etc.).

 Other groups could be started if there is sufficient support from the members.
 It is anticipated that the working groups will operate both through holding topical meetings and through electronic media, making use of the Institute’s website.
-The chairs of the individual working groups will liaise with the corresponding working groups in international bodies such as EFC, NACE, WCO, ASTM, etc. The CED activities will aim to be complementary to the activities of these other bodies rather than competing.
+The chairs of the individual working groups will liaise with the corresponding working groups in international bodies such as EFC, NACE, WCO, ASTM, etc. The CED activities aim to be complementary to the activities of these other bodies rather than competing.

 Minutes of Meetings

 Corrosion in Concrete